Korean literati purges: Third literati purge of 1519

 However, these radical reforms generated fierce hostility and resistance of the Hungu faction.
-Jo also made many political enemies by impeaching many of the so-called heroes of 1506 coup.
-Especially when Jo argued that many of the alleged contributors to 1506 coup did not actually contribute to the coup and revoked their special privileges (including tax exemptions and huge stipends), the Hungu faction began to plot Jo's downfall.
+Cho also made many political enemies by impeaching many of the so-called heroes of 1506 coup.
+Especially when Cho argued that many of the alleged contributors to 1506 coup did not actually contribute to the coup and revoked their special privileges (including tax exemptions and huge stipends), the Hungu faction began to plot Cho's downfall.
 In early 1519, there was a plot by some Hungu officials to assassinate Sarim officials, which was discovered in time.